Varmtech/video-client/README.md

 ### addVideoTrack

 If there is no video track added to the room, it can be added later.
-If the track already addded it will throw an error.
+If the track already added it will throw an error.

     videoRoom.addVideoTrack(videoTrack)